 Contact Us Regarding Your Contested or Uncontested Divorce Today

 If you are considering divorce, it is important to meet with an experienced legal professional before taking action.
-A reputable divorce attorney will be able to help you prepare your case, and, should your divorce be contested, he or she will be there for you throughout the trial.
-If you are seeking legal counsel in North Texas, call the divorce lawyers at Burrows Law Group at 972-703-4004 or contact us here.
+A reputable attorney will be able to help you prepare your case, and, should your divorce be contested, he or she will be there for you throughout the trial.
+If you are seeking legal counsel in North Texas, call the lawyers at Burrows Law Group at 972-703-4004 or contact us here.
 Whether your divorce is contested or uncontested, we will review your case and guide you through the legal process.